QuiescentTrip/webapp-social/README.md

 ## Known bugs

-- Console errors.
-The backend tries to reauthorize the user on refresh.
-(When unthenticated)
-- When you post comment, it doesnt allow deleting before page refresh.
 - Maybe not bug- but front end fetches all posts and not in increments.

 ## How to run

 **If on linux or mac:**